Anandi Gopal Joshi: Return to India

-In late 1886, Anandibai returned to India and was welcomed with great admiration and celebration for her achievements.
+On November 16, 1886, Anandibai returned to India and was welcomed with great admiration and celebration for her achievements.
 Her return was seen as a moment of national pride, especially for advocates of women's education and healthcare reform, Soon after, she was appointed as the physician-in-charge the female ward of the local Albert Edward Hospital.

 Death

 Before she had the opportunity to begin her medical practice, Anandibai's health continued to deteriorate due to tuberculosis, which she contracted while in the United States.
 Anandibai died on 26 February 1887 in Pune, just weeks before turning 22.
 Years preceding her death, she was fatigued and felt constant weaknesses.
 Medicine was sent to her from America but there were no results so she kept studying medicine until her final days.
 Her death was mourned throughout India.
 Her ashes were sent to Theodicia Carpenter, who placed them in her family cemetery at the Poughkeepsie Rural Cemetery in Poughkeepsie, New York.
 The inscription states that Anandi Joshi was a Hindu Brahmin girl, the first Brahmin woman to receive education abroad and to obtain a medical degree.